Charyapada: Language

 The padas were written by poets from different regions, and it is natural that they would display linguistic affinities from these regions.
-Different scholars have noted the affinities of the language of the Charyapada with Assamese, Odia, Bengali, and Maithili.
+Different scholars have noted the affinities of the language of the Charyapada with Assamese, Bengali, Maithili, and Odia.

 Affinities with Assamese

 Luipa was from Kamarupa and wrote two charyas.
 Sarahapa, another poet, is said to have been from Rani, a place close to present-day Guwahati.
 Some of the affinities with Assamese are:

 Negatives – the negative particle in Assamese comes ahead of the verb: na jãi (No. 2, 15, 20, 29); na jivami (No. 4); na chadaa, na jani, na disaa (No. 6).
-Charya 15 has 9 such forms.Present participles – the suffix -ante is used as in Assamese of the Vaishnava period: jvante (while living, No. 22); sunante (while listening, No. 30) etc.Incomplete verb forms – suffixes -i and -iya used in modern and Early Assamese respectively: kari (3, 38); cumbi (4); maria (11); laia (28) etc.Present indefinite verb forms – -ai: bhanai (1); tarai (5); pivai (6).Future – the -iva suffix: haiba (5); kariba (7).Nominative case ending – case ending in e: kumbhire khaa, core nila (2).Instrumental case ending – case ending -e and -era: uju bate gela (15); kuthare chijaa (45).
+Charya 15 has 9 such forms.Present participles – the suffix -ante is used as in Assamese of the Vaishnava period: jvante (while living, No. 22); sunante (while listening, No. 30) etc.Incomplete verb forms – suffixes -i and -iya used in modern and Early Assamese respectively: kari (3, 38); cumbi (4); maria (11); laia (28) etc.Present indefinite verb forms – -ai: bhanai (1); tarai (5); pivai (6).Future – the -iva suffix: haiba (5); kariba (7).Nominative case ending – case ending in -e: kumbhire khaa, core nila (2).Dative-Accusative case ending – case ending in -aka: ṭhākuraka pariṇibittā (12), nāsaka thāti (21).Instrumental case ending – case ending -e and -era: uju bate gela (15); kuthare chijaa (45).Genitive case ending – case ending in -ara: sasara siṁge (41).Locative case ending – case ending in -ata, e: māṅgata caṛhile (8), bāṭata milila (8), bājai bīranāde (11).

 The vocabulary of the Charyapadas includes non-tatsama words which are typically Assamese, such as dala (1), thira kari (3, 38), tai (4), uju (15), caka (14) etc.

 Affinities with Bengali

-A large number of Siddhacharyas who wrote the verses of Charyapada were from Bengal.Shabarpa, Kukkuripa, Dipankar Srigyan and Bhusukupa were born in different parts of Bengal.
-Some of the affinities with Bengali are:
+A large number of the Siddhacharyas who wrote the verses of Charyapada were from Bengal.
+The affinities with Bengali language are:

-Genitive -era, -ara;Locative -te, -e/A;Nominative -Ta; Present participles – the suffix -ante and -anta is used in Middle Bengali; Present indefinite verb -ai that transformed into -e in modern Bangla;Second Person Suffix -asi/si that transformed into -is in modern Bangla; Incomplete verb forms of participles – suffixes -i and -iya used in modern poetry and Early and Middle Bangla both Post-positional words like majha, antara, sanga;Past and future bases -il-, -ib-;Nominative case ending – case ending in e is prevalent in many dialects in modern Bangla (even certain situations in standard Bangla) as well as middle Bangla;Instrumental case ending – case ending -e;Conjunctive indeclinable -ia;Conjunctive conditional -ite;Passive -ia-Substantive roots ach and thak.
+Genitive -era, -ara;Locative -te, -e/A;Nominative -Ta; Present participles – the suffix -ante and -anta is used in Middle Bengali; Present indefinite verb -ai that transformed into -e in modern Bangla;

+Negatives – the negative particle, used ahead of the verb in both Early and Modern Bengali poetry, also prevalent in many dialects of Modern Bangla;Second Person Suffix -asi/si that transformed into -is in modern Bangla; Incomplete verb forms of participles – suffixes -i and -iya used in modern poetry and Early and Middle Bangla both Post-positional words like majha, antara, sanga;Past and future bases -il-, -ib-;Nominative case ending – case ending in e is prevalent in many dialects in modern Bangla (even certain situations in standard Bangla) as well as middle Bangla;Instrumental case ending – case ending -e;Conjunctive indeclinable -ia;Conjunctive conditional -ite;Passive -ia-Substantive roots ach and thak.Future the -iva suffix: haiba; kariba.